 Planning and implementing tours for people with disabilities is a big (and rewarding!) project, requiring extensive planning, team work, and much hard work.
 Our administrative staff, our program planning staff, support staff, and tour leaders all bring extensive years of experience and education to make your vacation a success.

-Office staff generally have college degrees, many years of tour and travel background, plus years of working with people with disabilities.
+Office staff often have college degrees, many years of tour and travel background, plus years of working with people with disabilities.
 Planning tour components is very different from leading tours, so different skills are required.
 These dedicated folks enter data, perform accounting, run airline tickets, write itineraries, recruit and train volunteers and leaders, and plan and coordinate all components of the tours.

 And most important of all: most of us can sing, dance, and paddle a canoe (maybe not at the same time)!